Epic-Chainsaw-Massacre/.github/profile/README.md

 In this section you can find all my technical decisions, and why i chose them.

 ## Structure
 This semester I make use of an microservice structure.
 I choose this structure since i thought it was a must to choose microservices for your individual project.
+Other than that there isn't another reason i choose a microservice structure.
+Later on, in the final 3 weeks, i found out it wasn't a must to choose a microservice architecture.
+If i found out earlier i might have chosen a different structure since it's quite a mess to maintain like 4 different applications by yourself for a small school project.
+But in the end of the day it was a good practise so it wasn't a waste of time.

 ## Coding Languages
 ### Java